USAJOBS/help-center/how-to/account/documents/upload.md

 ## To upload a document

-1. Sign into your USAJOBS account.
+1. Sign into your USAJOBS profile.
-2. Go to the **Documents** section of your account.
+2. Go to your **Documents** section.
 3. Click **Other Documents**.
 4. Click the **Upload Documents** icon.
 5. Browse the documents stored on your computer, select the document you would like to upload, and click **Open**.